bfi-prog-notes/bfi-prog-notes.github.io/_posts/2025-09-20-drama-three.md

 Frederick Peisley _(Ferapont)_
 Hilda Barry _(Antissa)_

 ITV tx 3.9.1963
 80 mins

-* Uncredited

-<![endif]-->
+*Uncredited
+<br><br>

 The Associated-Rediffusion collection is preserved in the BFI National Archive

 With thanks to Archbuild

 **With thanks to**

-BFI colleagues Xavier Pillai, Lisa Kerrigan,
-Chantelle Lavel Boyea and Elinor Groom
+BFI colleagues Xavier Pillai, Lisa Kerrigan,  Chantelle Lavel Boyea and Elinor Groom

-The Associated Redifffusion season has been made possible with help from colleagues from across the BFI including the BFI National Archive; the Rights and Contracts Department, the Events Department, the Cinemas Office and The Content Remastering Team
+The Associated Redifffusion season has been made possible with help from colleagues from across the BFI including the BFI National Archive; the Rights and Contracts Department, the Events Department, the Cinemas Office and the Content Remastering Team

 Please note that some of the programmes in this season contain racist language, attitudes and other content that reflect the views prevalent in its time, but will likely cause offence today (as they did then).
 For specific content warnings, please visit **bfi.org.uk/whatson**
+<br><br>
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTIxODM1NDYxXX0=
+eyJoaXN0b3J5IjpbMTI4NzgxOTg0M119
 -->